-Minor changes that do not meet the material change definition above will be discussed by the NZFBF, in consultation with the NZFMA's Rates Committee and the NZFBF Board, before being implemented.
+Minor changes that do not meet the material change definition above will be discussed by the NZFBF, in consultation with NZFBF's BKBM Committee and the NZFBF Board, before being implemented.

 These non-material changes would be implemented via a market notice, with a minimum two-week notice period.